 The mission statement: To be Earth’s most customer-centric company; to build a place where people can come to find and discover anything they might want to buy online.

-Why it works: It’s difficult to believe such a multidisciplinary organization like Amazon, which spans everything from selling home goods to streaming entertainment, has had the same mission since its founding in 1995.
+Why it works: It’s difficult to believe that such a multidisciplinary organization like Amazon, which spans everything from selling home goods to streaming entertainment, has had the same mission since its founding in 1995.
 However, when Amazon started selling books, and then music and videos, its mission even then was to be “Earth’s most customer-centric company.”

 This longevity shows the power of an effective mission statement: that it can feel much bigger than a business at its inception, and act as a guiding force in the years ahead, corralling the company in the direction it was founded upon.